ineswilms/bigtime/README.md

 #> 10   1.3872     -1.5512      6.5956      1.7457
 ```

+#### Diagnostics

 Depending on which selection procedure was used, various diagnostics can
 be produced.
 Former and foremost, all selection procedures support the
 `fitted` and `residuals` functions to obtain the fitted and residual
 values respectively.
 Both functions return a 3D array if the model used
-`selection="none"` correpoding to the fitted/residual values for each
+`selection="none"` corresponding to the fitted/residual values for each
-model in the penalisation sequence.
+model in the penalization sequence.

 ``` r
 res_VARHLag_none <- residuals(VARHLag_none) # This is a 3D array